dmtopp/dmtopp.github.io/project1/README.md

 #### Screen Sizing

 The game does not resize well and at this point only runs in a static box of 700x700 pixels.
 This may cause issues with the page when running the game on different screen sizes.

+#### Other browsers?

+I have only tested this game in chrome.
+I have no idea if it will run on other browsers.

 ## The future of Blocktopus